Mandolin Chord Shapes: Minor 7th Shapes

 Learning mandolin chord shapes can seem tricky but an easy start is to focus on some of the basic chord shapes.
 In this series, I’m going to cover various chord shapes of a particular type.
+In today’s review, we’ll look at the Minor 7th chord.
+Check out the full mandolin chord shape series here.
+If you have any questions, leave a comment below!

-What is a Minor 7 chord?
+What is a Minor 7th chord?

-3 note vs 4 note chords
+3 note vs 4 note Minor 7th Chords

 In my diagrams I’ll mostly display 4 note chords, though I will chose the 3 note option in some cases.
 There are those that argue you only need to learn the 3 note chords.
 While you can certainly play just 3 note chords and be great, learning the 4 note variations gives you more bang for your buck.
 Playing the 4 note variation, you can chose anyone of those notes to drop to get a 3 note variation – giving you a lot more options with less to memorize.